 Are you the Future Lawyer of the Year?

-We’re searching UK universities to find the most outstanding Future Lawyer of the Year.
-We are looking for an innovative and logical thinker who is focused on the future.
+We’re searching UK universities to find the outstanding Future Lawyer of the Year.
+We are looking for an innovative and proactive individual who is keen to take control of their career.

 - have an interest in commercial law

 - not have already accepted a training contract offer

 - have the right to work in the UK after graduation.

 Our lawyer of the future will be equipped with a range of skills that can be found regardless of degree discipline.
 You will be:

 - an all-rounder and high achiever who is focused on the future